cibseven-community-hub/cibseven-process-test-coverage/docs/getting-started.md

     </build>
 ```

-It can then be invoked by calling *mvn camunda-process-test-coverage-report-aggregator:aggregate*.
+It can then be invoked by calling *mvn cibseven-process-test-coverage-report-aggregator:aggregate*.

 ### Usage as a reporting plugin